thomastech/Sparky/src/README.md

 The entries in the config.h file are provide so you can personalize common default settings.

 ### The Fine Print
-The source files can be modified to customize it to your application.
-It is not intended for coding beginners; If your Cpp coding experience is limited then start with a simpler project.
-There are many Arduino forums and YouTube instructional videos that will help get you going.
+This project's software is intended for programmers with moderate or higher coding skills.
+Beginners should start with a simpler project; There are many Arduino forums and YouTube instructional videos that will help with the learning process.

 ### Platformio
-The project successfully compiles on Visual Studio Code Version 1.39.2 with Platformio IDE 1.9.0, and Espressif32 1.11.0 board platform.
-All required files are provided, including important library dependencies.
+The project successfully compiles on Visual Studio Code Version 1.39.2 with Platformio IDE 1.9.0, and platform-espressif32 board platform (development release Oct-28-2019 or higher).
+It might compile with a stable release version higher than 1.11.0.

+### Project Files
+All required files are provided, including any special library dependencies.

 ### Source Code Formatting
 All .cpp and .h files have been formatted with the Uncrustify extension.
 The uncrustify.cfg file is included in the file package.